xavierallem/Summary1/README.md

 Now you might be thinking :thinking: about why we need to learn docker.
 The reason is it becomes hard to manage dependencies as we build large projects and if we want to deploy them in various environments.
 So we will be using docker to deploy our product.
 For this you don't need to master docker but need to have basic skills.
 Learn [Docker Basics here](docker_basics.md).

 ## Step 4 (e) : Coding Style
 Coding style is how your code looks, plain and simple.
 And by “your,” I actually mean you, the person who is reading this.
-Working in the prefessional environment, it should become a practice to follow certain style in coding and be consistent with it, which helps us to enhance the readability of the code and hence with less bugs.
+Working in the professional environment, it should become a practice to follow certain style in coding and be consistent with it, which helps us to enhance the readability of the code and hence with less bugs.
 We will be following these(mentioned in above link) standards from now.
 Read [Coding Style document](coding_style.md) to get to know the style.

 ## Step 5 : Practical - Your real test here
 1. Go to this project : https://gitlab.iotiot.in/newbies/orientation
 2. Click on fork button which is at top right of the page, next to clone button, choose your this step will add orientation repository under your username.
 3. Clone your repository.
 Repository location : `https://gitlab.iotiot.in/<your_user_name>/orientation`
 4. Add the Summaries on the topics
     1. Gitlab Interface (gitlab-interface.md)
     1. Git Basics (git-basics.md)
     1. 20 hr Learning Video (20-hr-learning.md)
     1. Docker Basics (docker_basics.md)